Uncertainty Quantification in Machine Learning Based Segmentation: A Post-Hoc Approach for Left Ventricle Volume Estimation in MRI: Experimental Results

 \subsection{Stability analysis}

 We evaluated the proposed method's stability by assessing parameter stability to data changes.
 Figure~\ref{fig:nll_sde_params} shows the negative log-likelihood for SDE parameters $\alpha$ and $\theta_0$ with respect to the entire dataset.
 The minimum for the relevant parameter range is quite wide, and there are no other local minima.
 To further study the proposed procedure stability on smaller datasets, we divided the dataset into three disjoint subsets with 64 MRIs in each, then repeated this procedure three times to obtain nine subsets, with always three being pairwise disjoint.
 Furthermore, our method allows to choose the direction we go through the MRI slices, since we do not have a preferred or optimal direction, i.e., from basal to apical sections or reverse.
 Therefore, we also generated nine subsets for the reversed dataset following the same procedure.
 We see that the parameters for all subsets lie in the same region with similar likelihood.
 This implies that the procedure is stable on the subsets of data.
 The consistent trend when using small bins of 12--13 observations in Figure~\ref{fig:at_vs_volume} implies stability for even smaller datasets.\\ The main challenge for assessing optimal jump parameters is that jumps are scarce in the data.
 A jump down occurred for approximately $5.4\%$ of the outer slices, with the jump-up case slightly more frequent (approximately $7\%$).
 Therefore, we modeled jumps in basal and apical sections with the same parameters, $\lambda_u$ and $\lambda_d$, i.e., observed jump frequency in the dataset.
-Assuming true jump frequency of $6\%$, we calculated the observed frequency for a given subset with the binomial distribution as shown in Fig.~\ref{fig:lambda_on_subsets}.
+Assuming true jump frequency of $6\%$, we calculated the observed frequency for a given subset with the binomial distribution as shown in Figure~\ref{fig:lambda_on_subsets}.
 To investigate parameter stability for describing gamma distributions, we again split the full dataset into three parts (64 MRIs) and found maximum likelihood parameters for each subset.
 Figure~\ref{fig:gamma_theta_on_subsets} shows outcomes after repeating this process ten times.
-Although jumps remain quite rare, parameters for the jump distributions are stable across the various data subsets, with only one potential outlier from 30 subsets.
+Although jumps remain quite rare, parameters for the jump distributions are stable across the various data subsets, with only one potential outlier from 30 subsets.\\ To test for the combined effect of the jump parameters and the SDE paremeters on the stability, we again divided the dataset into 18 subsets, with always three beeing pairwise disjunct and nine of them being reversed.
+Figure~\ref{fig:full_model_stability} shows, that the models fitted on each of the 18 subsets lay well within the KS confidence band of the empirical CDF of the full dataset.
+This indicates that the full model, comprised of the jump distribution and the SDE, is stable on small datasets.